jmettraux/aachen/src/qac__spell_list.md

 All the creatures touched by the pole are granted (1d3 + _élan_) HPs (min 1).

-The pole does stabilize a Mortally Wounded creature.
+The pole does stabilise a Mortally Wounded creature.

 <!-- </div> -->